-In the past, Oscar villains tended to be movies that triumphed over more worthy contenders (e.g., Annie Hall), or movies that felt so “Oscar-y” that their success couldn’t help but provoke a few knowing eye-rolls.
+In the past, Oscar villains tended to be movies that triumphed over more worthy contenders (like when Dances With Wolves beat Goodfellas for Best Picture), or movies that felt so strategically “Oscar-y” that their success seemed annoyingly preordained (think The King’s Speech).
 But in the current era of intense political polarization, the standards for villainy have shifted.
 Beginning with the 2016 season, which took place amid the election and inauguration of Donald Trump, the Oscar villain is now the movie whose values are considered congruent with the cultural forces that brought him to power.
-That’s a broad concept, so we sometimes have to get pretty far into the season before an official villain can be coronated.
-If you haven’t spotted it by early January, looking at social media the night of the Golden Globes usually does the trick.

 How does a normal movie transform into an Oscar villain?
 It’s different every year: Some films are born Oscar villains, some achieve Oscar villainy, and others have Oscar villainy thrust upon them.
 But as the leading expert on the topic, I’ve developed a general formula outlining the process.